 Geraniol: Is found in several plant oils, such as citronella, lemongrass, and oil of rose.
 In the 1990s, researchers identified Geraniol as “the best alternative to DEET.”
 Geraniol based natural mosquito repellent protects mosquito bites between two to four hours depending on the different species of mosquitoes.

 It’s all about enjoying the sun, getting out and about, and avoiding being nibbled by pesky bugs.
 The Mozquit Repeller Gel is powerful – encapsulating the surroundings with a fresh scent that makes bugs and mosquitoes buzzing away.
 Presented in a tub, this mosquito repellent gel is non-toxic, 100% natural, safe and acts like an air freshener.

 Because of its ideal ingredients, this tub may be used during picnics camping, trips, days out and journeys.
 It is very different to those burning coils that emit fumes which contain substances like allethrin and formaldehyde, which can be harmful to our body.

-Each tub will last for 4 weeks providing mosquito repelling and air refreshing scents to you.
-Don’t go anywhere without this – it ought to be a part of your everyday while away from home.
+Each tub will last up to 720 hours ( usage subjected to environmental conditions) providing mosquito repelling and air refreshing scents to you.
+Don’t go anywhere without this mosquito repellent Singapore,it ought to be a part of your everyday while away from home.

 The mosquito repellent liquid vaporizer is a fantastic option to keep the mosquitoes away in comparison with the coils which emit smoke and cause uneasiness when inhaled.